How SPM English Grading Works

 The Gap Between Grades Is Smaller Than You Think

-Here is the reality that most students do not realise: the gap between each grade is only 5-10 marks out of 150.
+Here is the reality that most students do not realise: the gap between each grade is only a handful of percentage points.

-That means improving by just one section can move you up a full grade.
+That means lifting your performance in just one paper can move you up a full grade.
 For example:

-Which Section to Focus On Based on Your Current Grade
+Which Paper to Focus On Based on Your Current Grade

 How SPM English Grades Affect University Entry